Extended Holiday Resizing Policy

 To have a ring resized, please follow the link to our Request Resizing Form.

-Unfortunately, due to the nature of tungsten, we are unable to offer any resizing on tungsten rings.
-We do have an exchange program for our tungsten rings.
+Due to the nature of tungsten, cobalt and ceramic, we cannot offer free resizing for rings made of those metals.
+We do have an exchange program for our tungsten, cobalt and ceramic rings.
 Please contact us for more information.

 The average ring size for women is size 7 (for US and Canada) or size N½ (for UK and Australia).

 The average ring size for men is size 10 (for US and Canada) or size T½ (for UK and Australia).

 When trying to determine the ring size to order, ensure that you are measuring the exact finger (and hand) where the ring will be worn.
 If you are determining the appropriate ring size from an existing ring, ensure that the ring you choose to measure is worn on the exact finger as the new ring.

 A ring should fit secure enough so that it will never fall off.
 It should have a loose comfortable fit when sliding it over your knuckle.
 If you are unsure about a size, please see below for three helpful guides in determining which ring size to order.
 Note: The guides accuracy are solely dependent on them being printed correctly.
 Please see below for Printing Instructions.

 - Compare an existing ring to our guide